kennguyen001/crypto-blog/src/content/blog/2025/dec/lighter-is-coming-for-the-throne.md

 But it’s December 2025, and the winds are changing.

 Enter **Lighter**.
 If HYPE was the defining airdrop of 2024, Lighter is shaping up to be the heavyweight of 2025.
-With a **$1.5 billion valuation**, a war chest of **$68 million** from tier-1 VCs, and daily volumes that have recently begun to flip Hyperliquid, Lighter isn’t just another competitor, it’s coming for the top spot.
+With a $1.5 billion valuation, a war chest of **$68 million** from tier-1 VCs, and daily volumes that have recently begun to flip Hyperliquid, Lighter isn’t just another competitor, it’s coming for the top spot.

 <div class="img-container">
   <img src="https://i.ibb.co/tM4MJNPc/2-lighter-raise.jpg" alt="Lighter raises $68M">